 1. Where Jeddah Tower is located

-The tower is located in desolate terrain approximately 20 kilometres north of Jeddah city centre.
+The Saudi Arabia Jeddah Tower is located in desolate terrain approximately 20 kilometres north of Jeddah city centre.
 The region is planned to be developed into a new district dubbed Jeddah Economic City.
 Jeddah Tower is the centrepiece and the first phase of this district.

 2. Why the name “Jeddah Tower”